Cooperw/CSU_CS_VNC/README.md

 Userame: {your cs username}
 Hostname: cooper.cs.colostate.edu
 ```
 _*boston and barracuda are two other examples.
-I think Barracuda and Cooper are located in CSB 225._
+Barracuda and Cooper are located in CSB 325 and 225 respectively._

 If you have never used vnc before you may need to modify the startup file.
 First make a backup copy of your old startup file and then open up the origional file.